niekkerssies/Range-model/README.md

+CONNECT-WHILE-IN-RANGE: NETWORK FORMATION FROM

-This agent-based model simulates the influence of spatial constraints on network formation, and on several transmission processes along the network.
+This agent-based model simulates the influence of spatial constraints on network formation, and on several transmission processes simulated on that network.
 N agents with communication range r randomly move through a coordinate grid gxg, dynamically add and remove links based on communication range, and with some global probability P diffuse information along these links.

-The folder contains 2 python files: the important ones are one for the agent update rules, one for running the simulation, and one for creating plots and summary statistics from simulation results.
-Then there's a fourth file which creates an animated gif of one simulation run of T timesteps at desired settings, which is useful for intution.
+The folder contains 3 python files: the important ones are one for the agent update rules (model), and one (plots) for creating plots and summary statistics from simulation results.
+Then there's a third file which creates an animated gif of one simulation run of T timesteps at desired settings, which is useful for intution.

 A model run looks like this: